dair-ai/GNNs-Recipe/README.md

 ![](/gnn.jpeg)

 Graph neural networks (GNNs) are rapidly advancing progress in ML for complex graph data applications.
-I've composed this concise recipe dedicated to students who are lookin to learn and keep up-to-date with GNNs.
+I've composed this concise recipe (i.e., studysheet) dedicated to students who are lookin to learn and keep up-to-date with GNNs.
 It's non-exhaustive but it aims to get students familiar with the topic.

 ## ⭐ Gentle Introduction to GNNs